josemotta/IoT.Hass.Farm/_super/README.md

 ### Publish tank data

-The following parameters are required at Homeassistant configuration to publish and send tank data to its supervisor:
+The following information is required at Homeassistant tank configuration to publish and send data to its supervisor:

 - The supervisor network address, defined by the MQTT `mqtt broker`.
 - The data entities to be monitored, configured at `mqtt_statestream`.